sjorsmallon/mallib/readme.md

 # TODO

+## Rotating the Scene Objects Correctly
+currently, the ordering w.r.t translation/ rotation is borked because of the row major decision.
+Maybe we should keep it fire & forget for now.. or just abstract it as a whole.

+## Rotating the Scene Objects
+we want to manipulate the scene using the mouse / keyboard.

+## Unify normalize & transpose syntax.

+## Fix how we set Active Shader
+we want some `active_shader` pointer or reference in graphics, since the way we do it now is convoluted.

 ## Better errors when things are not specified in the scene format
 We need to know when textures etc are not specified properly, so we can save some debugging time.

-## Rotating the Scene
-we want to manipulate the scene using the mouse / keyboard.
+## include IMGUI
+We want to use IMGUI as some sort of debugging UI menu.
+IMGUI extension: allow IMGUI to run as detached window.

+##  Texture descriptions
+Devise some sort of construct / order / layout which specifies the texture resolution.

 ## VAO / VBO structure
 How are relevant `entity` meshes combined in the VBO?
 Do we have one?
 What do other people use?